the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/projects/_index.md

 ### [Success Claims]

 Successful computer scientists should be able to make the following claims:
-- I can thoughtfully plan a large computer science project.
+- I can thoughtfully plan and manage a large computer science project.
     - I can consider the components of my project before coding
-    - I can plan milestones for myself to ensure I complete the project by the deadline
+    - I can manage my time well and complete the project by the deadline
+    - I can update my process journal on an ongoing basis to organize by thoughts for the next work day
 - I can develop my project iteratively over time
-    - I can track the development of my project by committing to Github consistently throughout my project.
+    - I can track the development of my project by successfully committing to Github a minimum of each class work day
+    - I can write descriptive commit messages that accurately describe the changes made
     - I can systematically breakdown my project into smaller chunks
 - I can write code with readability in mind
+    - I can write code as readable as possible for another CS student to understand
-    - I can use describe names for variables, functions, and modules
+    - I can use descriptive names for modules, variables, and functions
-    - I can document my code in the README.md
+    - I can write descriptive comments to describe complex pieces of the code
 - I can effectively use the principle of abstraction to make my code more efficient and elegant
-    - I can write a function with at least one paramter
+    - I can write a function with paramters
-    - I can use manipulate control flow with conditionals
+    - I can manipulate control flow with conditional statements
-    - I can use loops to repeat commands
+    - I can use loops to repeat commands can write functions with parameters
 - I can effictively use the principle of decomposition to make my code more efficient and elegant
     - I can write functions to be used in different scenarios
     - I can write modules for different aspects of my project